 Having trouble finding people to talk to?
 Try:

-It’s a good idea to research your long-term prospects before you start a new career.
-Search job listings in your area: Do you regularly see listings for the type of work you want to do?
-The Bureau of Labor Statistics also gives estimates about job growth for various roles.
+Start your research journey by looking at job listings in your area: Do you regularly see listings for the type of work you want to do?
+The United States Bureau of Labor Statistics offers an Occupational Outlook Handbook that gives estimates about job growth for various roles.

 • What entry level salary can you expect in your new field?